ministryofjustice/staff-device-dns-dhcp-infrastructure/README.md

 This is integrated with the production MoJ network so will only work on our production AWS account.

+1. Add your public IP address to SSM parameter store, `/staff-device/corsham_testing/bastion_allowed_ingress_ip`.

-1. Modify the `enable_corsham_test_bastion` variable in ./variables.tf and set it to true.
+2. Modify the `enable_corsham_test_bastion` variable in ./variables.tf and set it to true.

-2. Commit this to the `main` git branch and push it up.
+3. Commit this to the `main` git branch and push it up.

-3. Ensure CI has created this instance.
+4. Ensure CI has created this instance.

 ### SSH onto the bastion server